 7.8.2 Labeling Requirements (Top)

 In all cases, regardless of the labeling system used, the following labeling requirements must be followed:

 - All chemical containers (both hazardous and non-hazardous) MUST be labeled.
 Chemical names must be written out in English.
-If a label is starting to fall off a chemical container or is becoming degraded, then the container needs to be relabeled (using tape, permanent marker, EH&S Right-To-Know labels, etc.) or the chemical needs to be transferred to another properly labeled container.
+If a label is starting to fall off a chemical container or is becoming degraded, then the container needs to be relabeled (using tape, permanent marker, OSHA secondary labels, etc.) or the chemical needs to be transferred to another properly labeled container.

 - If abbreviations such as formulas, structures, or acronyms are used, then a “key” to the abbreviations must be hung up in a conspicuous location.

 - All personnel working in the laboratory must be fully trained on how to label chemicals using the system and how to understand the labeling system.
 Training must occur when a new person begins working in the laboratory, when new chemicals are introduced, and should occur on a regular basis or annually.

 Chemical storage areas in the academic laboratory setting include central stockrooms, storerooms, laboratory work areas, storage cabinets, refrigerators, and freezers.
 There are established legal requirements as well as recommended practices for proper storage of chemicals.
 Proper storage of chemicals promotes safer and healthier working conditions, extends the usefulness of chemicals, and can help prevent contamination.
 Chemicals that are stored improperly can result in:

 - Degraded containers that can release hazardous vapors that are detrimental to the health of laboratory personnel.

 - Degraded containers that allow chemicals to become contaminated, which can have an adverse effect on experiments.